Crock-pot Lemon Roasted Chicken

 - Mix olive oil with all seasonings.

-- Prop up chicken, legs up, on some balls of foil or small bowls so the chicken doesn't touch the bottom of the crock-pot.
+- Prop up chicken, legs up, on some balls of foil or small glass bowls so the chicken doesn't touch the bottom of the crock-pot.
 This allows the chicken to turn out more like a roasted chicken with browned skin.
 Do not put any liquid in the bottom of the crock-pot.
 If you haven't crock-potted a chicken before, you'll be amazed at how much liquid comes out of the chicken due to the slow cooking.

 - Rub olive oil mixture all over the chicken and inside the skin (you can use a spoon to insert the oil mixture between the skin and the meat).